 Qualcomm's Plan for 2016 after Its Bumpy 2015 Ride

-The Powershares QQQ ETF (QQQ) has more than 50% of its holding in large-cap information technology stocks.
-It has 1.4% exposure in QCOM.
+The Powershares QQQ ETF (QQQ) has more than 50% of its holdings in large-cap information technology stocks.
+It has 12.4% exposure in Apple (AAPL) and 1.4% in QCOM.

 Browse this series on Market Realist: